AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

   }
 ```

+Here is a sample with adjusted axes

 {sample}WD\_Data\_from\_JSON\_04{sample}

 ### Visualization

 Visual settings are vital for a chart.
 JSON can control any method and parameter of a chart to configure desirable chart appearance.
+Here is configuration for column chart of golden color with brick hatches

 ```
   "fill":"gold",